 But if you cannot take a day off, then you could look at these options:

-- Friday night: catch a flight after work for a late arrival in Cairns.
+- Friday night: catch a flight after work for late arrival in Cairns.

 - Saturday: day trip to the reef OR day 1 of liveaboard

-- Sunday: day trip in the Cairns region OR day 2 of liveaboard (snorkelling)
+- Sunday: day trip in the Cairns region (see tips at the end of the article for things to do) OR day 2 of liveaboard (snorkelling)

 - Monday: early flight back to work!